-- 1st row: Web/SPC Pro - 2nd row: Keypad
+1st row: Web2nd row: Keypad

+Timer Description Default

+Audible

-Timer Description Default Audible Internal Bells INT BELL TIME Duration that internal sounders will sound when alarm is activated.
-(1 - 15 minutes: 0 = never)) 15 min.
-External Bells EXT BELL TIME Duration that external sounders will sound when alarm is activated.
-(1 - 15 minutes; 0 = never) 15 min.
+Internal Bells INT BELL TIME Duration that internal sounders will sound when alarm is activated.
+(0-999 minutes; 0 = never) 15min.

+Timer Description Default External Bells EXT BELL TIME Duration that external sounders will sound when alarm is activated.
+(0-999 minutes; 0 = never) 15min.
 External Bell Delay EXT BELL DELAY This will cause a delayed activation of the external bell.
-(0 - 600 seconds) 0 sec.
-Chime CHIME TIME Number of seconds that a chime output will activate, when a zone with chime attribute opens. $(1 - 10 \text{ seconds})$ 2 sec.
-Confirmation • Confirm CONFIRM TIME Note: Only available when Security Grade is 'Unrestricted' and 'DD243' is selected for 'Confirmation' variable.
-(See System Options [→ 223]) 30 min.
-This timer applies to the alarm confirmation feature and is defined as the maximum time between alarms from two different non overlapping zones that will cause a confirmed alarm.
-(30 - 60 minutes) Confirmed holdup This timer applies to the confirmed holdup feature and is defined as the maximum time between alarms from two different non-overlapping zones that will cause a confirmed alarm.
-(480 - 1200 minutes) 480 min.
-Dialer Delay DIALER DELAY When programmed, the dialler delay initiates a predefined delay period (0 -30 seconds) before the system dials out to an Alarm Receiving Centre (ARC).
+(0-999 seconds) Osec.
+External Bell Delay Partset Delay period before external bells are activated in partset mode.
+Chime CHIME TIME Number of seconds that a chime output will activate, when a zone with chime attribute opens.
+(1-10 seconds) 2sec.
+Confirmation Confirm CONFIRM Note: This option is only available for certain Grade and Confirmation option combinations.
+(See Options on page 255 and Standards on page 269.)
+30min.
+TIME This timer applies to the alarm confirmation feature and is defined as the maximum time between alarms from two different non overlapping zones that will cause a confirmed alarm.
+(0-60 minutes) Confirmed holdup Note: This option is only available for certain Grade and Confirmation option combinations.
+(See Options on page 255 and Standards on page 269.)
+480min.
+This timer applies to the confirmed holdup feature and is defined as the maximum time between alarms from two different non-overlapping zones that will cause a confirmed alarm.
+(480-1200 minutes) Dialer Delay DIALER DELAY When programmed, the dialler delay initiates a predefined delay period before the system dials out to an Alarm Receiving Centre (ARC).
 This is specifically designed to reduce unwarranted responses from Alarm Receiving Centres and the constabulary.
 In the event of a subsequent zone being tripped the dialler delay period is ignored and the dialler dials out immediately.
-(0 - 30 seconds) 30 sec.
-Alarm abort ALARM ABORT Time after a reported alarm in which an alarm abort message can be reported. $(0 - 999 \text{ seconds}))$ 30 sec.
-Setting • Setting Authorisation SETTING AUTH Period for which Setting Authorisation is valid.
-Enter a value between 10 and 250 seconds.
-20 secs Final Exit The Final Exit time is the number of seconds that arming is delayed after a zone programmed with the final exit attribute 7 sec.
+(0-999 seconds) 30sec.
+Partset Dialer Delay Delay period after a Partset alarm has been activated before system makes a call to ARC.
+Alarm abort ALARM ABORT Time after a reported alarm in which an alarm abort message can be reported.
+(0-999 seconds) 30sec.
+Setting Setting Authorisation SETTING AUTH Period for which Setting Authorisation is valid.
+(10-250 seconds) 20secs Final Exit FINAL EXIT The Final Exit time is the number of seconds that arming is delayed after a zone programmed with the final exit attribute is closed.
+(1-45 seconds) 7sec.
+Bell on Fullset FULLSET BELL Activates the external bell momentarily to indicate a full set condition.
+(0-10 seconds) Osec.